Xgameisdabest/dotfiles/README.md

 REMEMBER TO ADD ```TERMINAL=/usr/bin/alacritty``` TO ```/etc/environment```

+## USAGE

+THIS IS ***NOT*** YOUR NORMAL TYPICAL ***DESKTOP*** (the desktop interface on W*ndows, macOS, Gnome, KDE, LXQT, XFCE4...) but a ***TILING WINDOW MANAGER*** (i3, hyprland, sway, dwm...).

+It is highly recommend to go on the web to search [what is a tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager) and its usage so you can know the basics of a ***TILING WINDOW MANAGER***.

+Here are a list of keybinds for this dotfiles (all of this can be viewed in the desktop itself):
+- Press (win/mod + shift + r) to reload the tiling window manager (i3wm)
+> [!NOTE]
+> helpful tip: if you are using a laptop and an external monitor, plug the connection cable (HDMI, VGA, DP) to the laptop and use this key combination, it should cast to the external monitor on reload.
+Do it multiple times if the bar is glitching!

+- Press (win/mod + =) to open the keybinds menu
+- Press (win/mod + i) to open the settings menu (require some knowledge of bash scripting and specific program config syntax)
+- Press (win/mod + r) to open the app menu (alternatively, this can be launched via clicking on the app title on the bar)
+- Press (win/mod + -) to toggle the visibility of the bar
+- Press (win/mod + [1 -> 0]) to change the workspace
+- Press (win/mod + shift + [1 -> 0] to move/drop the focused window to the selected number workspace)
+- Press (win/mod + v) to toggle between tiling mode (the mode that place windows/programs side by side) and floating mode (the mode you can drag windows/programs around by hold left click on the title)
+- Press (win/mod + tab) to open the opened windows menu, select and press ENTER to switch to the opened windows
+- Press (win/mod + ARROW_KEYS) to change focus between the tiled windows.
+- Press (ctrl + win/mod + ARROW_LEFT/ARROW_RIGHT) to send the focused window to the next numerical workspace.

 ## CONFIGURATION
 > [!NOTE]
 > This is a work-in-progress thing and it only appears on v3 and above